wellwright-labs/pulse/README.md

 After completing blocks under different conditions, use `devex report` and `devex compare` to analyze results.

+> Automated analysis and custom dashboards are planned future features, but for now all experiment takeaways and data analysis are left up to the user.

 ### data storage

 All data lives in `~/.config/devex/` as a git repository: